emarsden/dash-mpd-rs/README.md

   present in the DASH manifest is not deserialized into a Rust struct, while parsing the manifest.
   The default behaviour is to ignore elements for which we have not defined serde deserialization instructions.
 This feature is implemented with the `serde_ignored` crate.

+- `sandbox` (currently only available on Linux): enable the experimental support for security sandboxing our application code and our helper applications on Linux, using the Landlock loadable security module.
+This functionality also needs to be enabled at runtime by calling the `sandbox` method on `DashDownloader`.
+The feature restricts access to the filesystem, limiting write access to directories that we will need to write to, limiting exec access to directories where our helper applications and their runtime libraries are located, and limiting read access to directories that the application or helper applications may need to read.
+It also somewhat restricts network access, preventing binding to a TCP port.

 ## Platforms